is_valid: false; hard failures (provider rejects the credential) reject the request without storing anything.

 GET /api/ai-provider-keys

 List all configured provider keys.
-Each entry includesid, provider, masked_key (the only representation of the secret ever returned by the API), is_valid, last_validated_at, created_at, and updated_at.
+Each entry includesid, provider, masked_key (the only representation of the secret the API ever returns), is_valid, last_validated_at, created_at, and updated_at.

 POST /api/ai-provider-keys